microsoft/nni/docs/en_US/Compression/Overview.rst

 * Concise interface for users to customize their own compression algorithms.

 .. note::
-  NNI compresses the model through a simulation process.
+  Since NNI compression algorithms are not meant to compress model while NNI speedup tool can truly compress model and reduce latency.
 To obtain a truly compact model, users should conduct `model speedup <./ModelSpeedup.rst>`__.
 The interface and APIs are unified for both PyTorch and TensorFlow, currently only PyTorch version has been supported, TensorFlow version will be supported in future.

 Supported Algorithms